samparkewolfe/Sound_Control/README.md

 ### Leapmotion
 https://github.com/JulesFrancoise/leapmotion-for-max/releases

-In order to run the Leap Object in Max the Leap SDK must be installed as well.
-Read the readme’s in the release downloads as there are OS specifics for running the object with Max.

 https://developer.leapmotion.com/get-started/

+* In order to run the Leap Object in Max the Leap SDK must be installed as well.
+* There is a link in Releases to the Leap SDKs
+* If you are building on windows to build Sound Control from sources you need to download the leap motion object from releases and put a .dll file that is provided in your Max MSP directory.

 ### Colour Tracker (original)
 https://cycling74.com/forums/colour-tracking-with-a-webcam-in-jitter/